I keep losing my broadband connection. How can I fix it?

 Turn your router off and then on again

 No, really.
 We know this doesn't sound very technical but just turning your router off and on is often enough to fix a connection problem.
-If you keep having to do this to fix your connection you may need a new one.
+If you keep your router off for 5 minutes and then turn it back on again this will also change a few settings at the exchange.
+If you keep having to reboot your router then there may be something else causing an issue.

 Check that your Hub is plugged in, turned on and there are no loose cables